teriyakichild/zabbix_url_monitor/README.md

         logformat: "%(asctime)s - %(name)s - %(levelname)s - %(message)s"

 ---
-### <i class="icon-book"></i>Identity Providers
+### <i class="icon-book"></i>Auth/Identity Providers
 If your API or resource requires authentication you're going to want to configure an identity provider.
+Identity providers are defined in the main config.
+The first key name is the alias for the identity provider, then the second key defines the actual requests auth provider to use for your identity.
+The third set of keys defines the kwargs to pass to that identity provider.

-This can be a built-in `requests.auth` provider or an external python module you've written or found to be an auth provider.
+This can be a built-in `requests.auth` provider as exemplified below or an external python module you've written or found to be an importable requests auth provider.
 Here is a configuration covering most implementations of requests authentication modules.

+PRO TIP: If you want to use the same identity provider, you can call it multiple times and only have to use a different aliase, such as the case of exampleCustomProvider. exampleCustomProvider could be duplicated as NEWexampleCustomProvider with the same keys beneath it.

     config:
       identity_providers: